-We take it for granted that kids that as long as they are loved, children can endure relational chaos because they are so incredibly “resilient.”
+We take it for granted that kids can endure relational chaos because they are so incredibly “resilient.”

 Whether a child is six, sixteen, or twenty-six, when one of their parents betrays the other, they are left with a host of psychological issues that often plague them for the rest of their life.